idle-meerkat/sdevwiki-fork/Policer.md

 This section describes how to police static and dynamic trapped packets to to the CPU port.
-This feature is an extension of ALC rules which are already covered in separate ACL document [5].
-User should refer to this document on how to configure ALC rules on device before continue reading this section.
+This feature is an extension of ACL rules.
+See
+See [Supported Actions and Keys](#supported-actions-and-keys) for more information on how to configure ALC rules, see  on device before continue reading this section.

 # Policing of Static Traps